 I’d like to get your take on youth sports specialization.
-Running like any youth sport can now be competed on a year round basis.
-You can start the year running indoor track, move to outdoor track and then to cross country, not to mention the limitless 5Ks that kids can run throughout the year.
-What’s your opinion on middle school children and younger competing year round, will they enter high school with a significant advantage over kids who didn’t compete as often?
+Running like any youth sport can now compete on a year-round basis.
+You can start the year running indoor track, move to outdoor track and then cross country, not to mention the limitless 5Ks that kids can run throughout the year.
+What’s your opinion on middle school children and younger competing year-round, will they enter high school with a significant advantage over kids who didn’t compete as often?

 I love to see middle school children—and even younger children—active year round.
 But, let’s be honest, that’s much more the exception that the rule in our culture.

 I’m not a huge fan of running year round, but I don’t think it’s necessarily as disastrous as some internet articles make it out to be.
 If they are running year round, I hope they’re at least doing something else occasionally as well.